cudmore/PyMapManager/docs/docs/dev-notes.md

 ## Sphinx

+This is to auto generated API documentation from embedded docstrings in the python code using Sphinx.
+The output is available on readthedocs.

-Don't foget to add modules that depend on C code to `MOCK_MODULES` section of `conf.py`.
+1) Don't foget to add modules that depend on C code to `MOCK_MODULES` section of `conf.py`.

-Whenever I change modules (like when I removed interface/)
+2) Whenever I change modules (like when I removed interface/)

+last `../version.py` should exclude `pymapmanager/version.py` from output.

+Note: I am using pymapmanager/version.py to import a common __version__ into PyMapManager/setup.py and inserting __version__ into pymapmanager module (via pymapmanager/__init__.py)

 	cd PyMapManager/pymapmanager/docs
-	sphinx-apidoc -f -o source ../
+	sphinx-apidoc -f -o source ../ ../version.py

+Output should look like:

+	Creating file source/pymapmanager.rst.
+	Creating file source/modules.rst.

-Make the docs in /build/
+3) Make the docs in /build/

 	cd PyMapManager/pymapmanager/docs
 	#sphinx-build -b html source/ build
+	#sphinx-build -b html . build
 	make html

-Push to Github and then go to ReadTheDocs and click `build`.
+4) Push to Github and then go to ReadTheDocs and click `build`.

 This relies on a webhook made inside the Github repo (forgot exactly how/where).

 ## MkDocs

+This is for 'human readable' documentation website available at http://blog.cudore.io/PyMapMAnager

 Serve locally